lintonye/learnreact.design/_posts/2017-06-20-what-is-react-native.md

   image: linton.jpg
 ---

-_This series of posts will be the very first part of the ["React for Designers" course](http://learnreact.design) I'm creating.
-Be sure to [sign up](http://learnreact.design) to receive exclusive updates!_
+_This series of posts will be the very first part of the ["React Essentials for Designers" course](http://learnreact.design/re4d-0) I'm creating.
+[Sign up](http://learnreact.design/re4d-0) now and receive exclusive updates!_

 - _[What is React?](/2017/06/08/what-is-react/)_
 - _What is React Native? (this post)_